smf-steve/mips_cli/README.md

    ```
 Command line options can also be provide to alter the output of the program.

+## Interactive Modes:

+1. cli:   any shell or mips instruction can be executed from the prompt
+   - each mips instruction is added as the next instruction in the interactive program being created

+1. prefetch: any shell or mips instruction can be entered from the prompt
+   - cause: a branch instruction that has an unresolved target has been entered
+   - each MIPS instructin is added, but not executed to the interactive program

+   - each shell command is executed
+   - a MIPS instruction that is prepaned with an "@" is executed but not added to the program

+1. debug: you can step through the program
+   - cause: a branch instruction that has a resolved target has been entered
+   - debug commands are now active, unit completionof the code that that is part of the current interacive program
+   - MIPS and shell instructions prepaned with an "@" are executed but not added to the program

 ## MIPS Language Deviations
    1. Only the main processor is executed.
 That is to say: